Awards and Commendations

 Bharathidasan University, Tiruchirappalli, Tamil Nadu, conferred an Honorary Doctorate of Literature on President Ikeda.
 The honor was presented by Vice Chancellor Muthiah Mariappan at the Makiguchi Memorial Hall, Tokyo.
 Dr Mariappan stated: “Dr Ikeda is a person worth the highest respect for his contribution to philosophy and humanitarian projects globally.
 With his interests ranging from philosophy, literature, music and photography, Dr Ikeda is a literary genius.”
 In his acceptance speech President Ikeda remarked, “The essence of humanistic education lies in fostering people so that they will have the courage to stand for justice.”

 University Vice Chancellor Shruti Datt Sharma presented the honorary degree to President Ikeda during a ceremony held at the Soka Gakkai Nagano Training Centre in Nagano Prefecture.
-Chancellor of the University, Dr Suraj Bhan, in his congratulatory message, praised President Ikeda for his actions aimed at developing education, world peace, human rights, and Buddhist culture.
-Vice Chancellor Dr Sharma observed that President Ikeda is the author of many works infused with creative insight that clearly express the Buddhist ideals of compassion, equality, freedom, and hope, emphasizing that they possess the potential to enrich the movement for human rights.
+Chancellor of the University, Dr Suraj Bhan, in his congratulatory message, praised President Ikeda for his actions aimed at developing education, world peace, human rights, and a humanistic culture.
+Vice Chancellor Dr Sharma observed that President Ikeda is the author of many works infused with creative insight that clearly express the ideals of compassion, equality, freedom, and hope, emphasizing that they possess the potential to enrich the movement for human rights.
 Dr Sharma called the SGI President “a peerless champion for the people who has put all his energy into revitalizing Buddhism.”